Have you or a family member been charged with homicide?

 Homicide: the killing of one individual at the hands of another human being.
 Perhaps no other class of crimes catches the headlines and inflames the passions of the community quite like homicide cases.
 When someone is accused of a homicide offense, it is easy for community members to rush to judgment and the rights of the defendant to be ignored in favor of wanting “swift justice.”
 As any defendant wrongly convicted of a crime can say, however, swift justice that denies the defendant a fair trial is no justice at all.

-If you, a family member, or friend is charged with a homicide offense, you are in a perilous situation and need immediate, experienced, and zealous legal advocacy.
-You need representation from an Arizona defense lawyer who is knowledgeable about the law and procedures in these types of cases and is willing to fight for your freedom.
-Mr. Ferragut has two decades of successful experience fighting murder cases, including high-profile cases that have made local and national news.
+If you, a family member, or a friend is charged with a homicide offense, you could be in a perilous situation and need immediate, experienced, and zealous legal advocacy.
+Only great representation from an experienced Arizona murder defense lawyer whom is knowledgeable about the law and procedures will have the best chances of winning the case.
+Mr. Ferragut has over two decades of successful experience fighting murder defense cases, including high-profile cases that have made local and national news.
 He will personally represent you in you case and will fight his toughest fight for the freedom you need.

 Types of Homicide Cases in Phoenix Arizona

 - First degree murder charges are filed when a death has occurred and the defendant premeditated before committing the killing.
-Premeditation does not have to occur over a long period of time, nor does there have to be an elaborate plan for premeditation to be found.
-All that is required is evidence that the defendant had some opportunity to consider or deliberate whether or not to kill the victim.
-A person found guilty of first degree murder can be sentenced to life with the possibility of parole after 25 years, natural life with no possibility of parole, or the death penalty.
+All that’s required to prove premeditation is evidence the defendant had opportunity to consider or deliberate to kill the victim.
+Sentencing can be life with the possibility of parole after 25 years, natural life with no possibility of parole, or the death penalty.

-- Second degree murder is committed when a killing is done intentionally but there was no premeditation.
+- Second degree murder is committed when a killing is done intentionally with no premeditation.
 Second degree murder is also an appropriate charge when a killing is committed “knowingly” (but not intentionally) or when a killing is committed with extreme indifference for the life of another.
 Second degree murder is punishable by between 10 and 25 years in prison.

 - Manslaughter is an appropriate charge where the defendant recklessly killed the victim, such as sometimes occurs when there is a sudden quarrel or fight.
 A conviction for manslaughter can result in a prison sentence of 7 to 25 years in prison.

 - Negligent homicide, like its name implies, occurs when the defendant engages in grossly negligent or careless conduct and someone dies as a result.
-Bringing out a gun and showing it off in a crowded room by pretending to shoot guests (but believing the gun is empty and would not fire a bullet if the trigger was pulled) is an example of this type of negligent conduct.
-A conviction for negligent homicide can carry with it a prison sentence of up to 10 years.
-Unlike other forms of homicide, however, a person convicted of negligent homicide may be placed on probation instead of being sentenced to prison.
+Bringing out a gun and showing it off in a crowded room by pretending to shoot guests (but believing the gun is empty) are examples of negligent conduct.
+A conviction for negligent homicide can carry a prison sentence of up to 10 years.
+Negligent homicide convicts may be placed on probation instead of being sentenced to prison, depending on the circumstances.

 Defending Against Homicide Charges in Phoenix Arizona

-A homicide case is not the case to hire your family’s lawyer or your childhood best friend who became a lawyer if he or she is not experienced in handling homicide cases.
-There are certain procedures that must be followed if you wish to raise certain defenses like insanity, alibi or self defense.
-Failure to investigate or raise these defenses properly can result in you being unable to present evidence supporting your defense at trial.
+A homicide case is not the time to consider hiring your family’s lawyer or your childhood best friend who became a lawyer, especially if he or she is not experienced in handling these types of legal charges.
+There are very specific procedures that must be followed if you wish to raise certain defenses like insanity, alibi or self defense.
+Failure to investigate or raise these defenses properly can result in your being unable to present evidence supporting your defense at trial.

 Possible defenses to homicide charges include: